roadrunner-server/docs/customization/events-bus.md

 {% endcode %}

-In this example, we've changed the subscription pattern from `http.EventJobOK` to `http.*`, allowing the subscription to match any event from the http plugin.
+In this example, we've changed the subscription pattern from `http.EventJobOK` to `http.*`, allowing the subscription to match any event from the HTTP plugin.

-## How to implement custom event
+## How to implement a custom event

 To implement custom events, you need to define a custom event type that implements the `fmt.Stringer` interface.
 This involves creating a new type and implementing the `String()` method on that type.
 You can also define an enumeration